Skip to site navigation Skip to main content Skip to footer site map

 • Minimize the need to multitask by focusing on one thing at a time.

 If you have trouble concentrating, talking to your family and friends can be an important step to reduce frustration and misunderstanding.
-If you share what you're experiencing with your family and friends, they can avoid distracting — and that may help you focus on the task at hand.
+If you share what you're experiencing with your family and friends, they can avoid distracting you—and that may help you focus on the task at hand.

 Every day, Veterans from all military service branches and eras connect with proven resources and effective treatments.
 Here’s how to take the next step: the one that’s right for you.